itpp-labs/website-addons/website_multi_company/doc/index.rst

 Multi-payment
 -------------

-Note that you are able to use different payment acquiers per each website.
+Note that you are able to use different payment acquiers per each company.

 E.g. to use different Paypal accounts for different websites you need to make the following steps: